DataDink/InteractionLib/README.md

 Change Log
 ==========
+2.0 : Fixed a bug with form serialization to handle null element values better

 2.0 : Fixed a bug in and updated the functionality of contextSelector.
 Documentation updated to reflect.

 2.0 : Previous versions retired.
 Will now be standalone.
 Redefining purpose of framework.